 - Your agency may operate under specific legislation which requires the destruction of particular records.

-is the process of using a Records Authority, General Disposal Authority or a NAP policy and procedure to decide whether to retain, destroy or transfer a record.
+What is Sentencing?Sentencing is the process of using a Records Authority or General Records Authority to decide whether to keep, destroy or transfer a record.

 When should records be transferred to the Archives?